ColinShaw/cpp-path-planning-project/README.md

 distance from the car nearest in front of me.
 This is pretty simplistic (though seems to mimic the behavior of a lot of human drivers), but works quite effectively without requiring prior state of relevant cars to be retained.
-This can be seen in the code in the `XYZ` function on line `xyz` of `main.cpp`.
+This can be seen in the code in the `determineNewStraightCourseSetpoints` function on line `388` of `main.cpp`.

 Once the respective costs have been computed and the lowest cost determined, the path constraints are created, including changes in speed to reflect the speed of the car in front of us, the constraints are sent to the minimal jerk trajectory code.
-An example of this for the straight path case can been seen in the `determineNewLeftCourseSetpoints` function on line `xyz` of `main.cpp`.
+The type `setpoint_t` is used as a container for conveying setpoints for the minimum jerk trajectory from the selected action function.
+The `setpoint_t` type can be seen on line `72` of `main.cpp`.